vruusmann/openscoring.io/_posts/2023-12-20-upgrading_sklearn_decision_tree.md

 assert "values" in state.keys()
 ```

-The state of a `Tree` object can only be reliably read and written using `Tree.__getstate__()` and `Tree.__setstate__(state)` methods, respectively.
+It appears to be the case that the state of a `Tree` object can only be reliably read and written using `Tree.__getstate__()` and `Tree.__setstate__(state)` methods, respectively.

-## Step-by-step implementation ##
+## Workaround idea and implementation ##

-This workflow begins from the existing decision tree mudel in pickle data format, generated using the legacy Scikit-Learn version.
+The suggested workaround is to perform the manual modification of the problematic Numpy structured array outside of the pickle protocol layer.

+The input is a legacy decision tree model in a pickle file.

+Two Scikit-Learn environments will be used.
-We have two Scikit-Learn environments available: any Scikit-Learn <= 1.2.2 capable of deserializing the file without issues, and an Scikit-Learn >= 1.3.0 unable to do so.
+The first is Scikit-Learn <= 1.2.2 that can unpickle this file without any problems, and the second is Scikit-Learn >= 1.3.0 that cannot do so.

-The goal is to use the existing pickle file to generate a completely new pickle file which deserializes without problems in Scikit-Learn >= 1.3.0 (ja, conversely, does not deserialize in Scikit-Learn <= 1.2.2).
+The goal is to turn the input pickle file into a completely new pickle file that could be unpickled in Scikit-Learn >= 1.3.0.

-It's a three-step workflow.
+The workflow has tree steps:

-The first step is to load the pickle file in the old environment and divide it into two parts - a version-**independent** Python part (eg. `DecisionTreeClassifier` class) and a version-**dependent** CPython part (eg. `Tree` class).
+1. Loading the pickle file in the legacy environment and splitting it into two parts - a **version-<u>in</u>dependent** Python part (ie. the `DecisionTreeClassifier` class) and a **version-dependent** Cython part (ie. the `Tree` class).
-The second step is to manually adjust the state of the CPython object.
-Because Scikit-Learn framework-level security and sanity checks are not enabled, arbitrary data structure moldings are available.
-The adjusted state is saved as a new CPython object.
+2. Manually adjusting the state of the Cython object.
+When Scikit-Learn framework-level security and sanity checks are not active, then it becomes possible to perform arbitrary data structure molding.
+The changed state is saved as a new Cython object.
-The third step is to load the two parts from pickle files in the new environment and recombine them into a functional decision tree object.
+3. Loading the two parts from pickle files in the new environment and recombining them back into a fully-functional decision tree object.

-### Partitioning a functional decison tree object into "DT-shell" and Tree objects
+### Partitioning a functional decison tree object into "DT-shell" and `Tree` objects

 ``` python
 classifier = _pkl_load("classifier.pkl")